 Both types of razors are capable of an incredibly close shave, so aside from their specialties, it is, in the end, another matter of preference.

-Whatever electric razor you utilize, do not use excess pressure.
+Whatever electric razor you utilize, do not use excessive pressure.
 This can cause skin irritation or razor burns, as electric razors are meant to do most of the work.

 Take extra care around sensitive areas, like the neck.
 To make the entire shaving process easier, use your dominant hand to hold the electric razor, and the other to pull your skin taught.